 Chant: Am Nu As Ta Sa!!!

-We used to be a people of invocation, NATURAL MAGIK, rainmakers, HEALERS and seers are still among us, but we are somehow either unable to make a new Afrika or we are left with scraps of knowledge from other religions to comfort us – the masters tools are still expected to help us to undo the masters work.
+We used to be a people of invocation.
+NATURAL MAGIK, scientific ingenuity, rainmakers, HEALERS and seers are still among us, but we are somehow either unable to make a new Afrika or we are left with scraps of knowledge from other religions to comfort us – the masters tools are still expected to help us to undo the masters work.

 A wise old Zimbabwean man once told me while we were queuing at a fuel station, that Zimbabweans are not well educated as it is claimed, but they are rather well ‘trained’ mimics of their former colonial masters.
 We had been talking about the impact of colonial education, religion and economic systems on the present generation.
 The elder and I agreed that a completely new education system is required throughout the whole continent of Afrika, an open system as well as several levels of secret societal systems, where the real essence of Afrikology is taught and practiced.

 The following is a story I wrote on my journal right after seeing another biblical sign boldly advertising quite a peculiar message.
 The Israelite religion is still quite appealing to Africans, in spite of all we have been through, but it is not a mystery why this is so.
 As the elder said, we are well trained.

 Once, driving along Harare’s King George street, towards the suburb of Avondale this afternoon, I noticed a sign outside a church wall; it read or quoted the biblical verse Genesis chapter 26 verse 18.
 I memorized this scripture as I could not read the entire quote fast enough from the car.
 It was the graphic image and the message that clearly showed that it was now time to dig the old wells anew – that resonated.
 But what does it mean?